-Football movies run the gamut from a bunch of losers become winners to a bunch of athletes get the coach they need or a bunch of convicts get a game and use it to get back at their guards.
-Sometimes you get drama with a message.
-In “Necessary Roughness,” you get no team with a new coach … a unique concept.
+Football movie storylines run a usual gamut from a bunch of losers who become winners to a bunch of athletes who get the coach they need or a bunch of convicts get a game and use it to get back at their guards.
+Most recently, the most-recognized sports film “The Blind Side” tells the story of an athlete who, with the help of some rich folks, overcomes a bad home situation to become a star in college and the pros.
+On occasion, you get drama with a message (“The Blind Side” tries this, but just comes off as saccharine).
+However, let’s look today at “Necessary Roughness” – you get no team with a new coach … a unique concept.
 Watch it for the actors and a solid story line (and it is not to be confused with the TV production of the same name).

 (1991; 108 minutes; rated PG-13; directed by Stan Dragoti and starring Scott Bakula, Hector Elizondo and Robert Loggia)